Cannabis in Maryland: Prohibition and decriminalization

-In 2010, Maryland had the fifth-highest overall arrest rate for marijuana possession in the United States, with 409 arrests per 100,000 residents.
-(The national rate was 256 per 100,000 people).
+In 2010, Maryland had the fifth-highest overall arrest rate for marijuana possession in the United States, with 409 arrests per 100,000 residents, significantly higher than the national rate, which was 256 per 100,000 people.
 In that year, marijuana arrests made up 49.9% of all drug possession arrests in the state.
-In Maryland, Black people were 2.9 times more likely than whites to be arrested for marijuana possession.
+In Maryland, Black people were 2.9 times more likely than Whites to be arrested for marijuana possession.

 In April 2014, Governor Martin O'Malley signed a law that decriminalized the possession of 10 grams or less of marijuana.
+Previously, possessing such was a misdemeanor with a $500 fine and/or 90 days in jail.
 The measure made such possession a civil infraction, similar to a traffic ticket.
-The measure took effect on October 1, 2014.
-Under the law, people over age 21 "who are accused of having less than 10 grams will have to pay a fine and attend a drug education program".
-The fine not exceeding $100 for first-time offenders, $250 for second-time offenders, and $500 for third or subsequent offenders.
+It took effect on October 1, 2014.
+Under the law, people over the age of 21 who are accused of having less than 10 grams had to pay a fine not exceeding $100 for first-time offenders, $250 for second-time offenders, and $500 for third or subsequent offenders.
+Additionally, they were required to attend a drug education program.

 In 2016, the Maryland General Assembly, controlled by Democrats, passed SB 517, which decriminalized the possession of marijuana paraphernalia (such as rolling papers, pipes and bongs) and decriminalized the smoking of marijuana in public.
 The measure makes both civil offenses punishable by a fine of up to $500.
 Republican Governor Larry Hogan vetoed the bill, but the Assembly overrode the veto.

+In Pacheco v.
+State (2019), the Maryland Court of Appeals determined that "the mere odor of marijuana coupled with possession of what is clearly less than ten grams of marijuana, absent other circumstances," is not sufficient probable cause for police to arrest and search a person within the state.

-From January 1, 2023 until June 30, 2023, decriminalization is temporarily expanded from possession of less than 1 oz (28 grams) to less than 1.5 oz (42 grams) to a civil infraction subject to $100 fine as provided by House Bill 837, prior to full legalized recreational use of 1.5 oz or less on July 1st, 2023 due to the passage of the 2022 Maryland Question 4 referendum.
+From January 1, 2023, until June 30, 2023, decriminalization was temporarily expanded from possession of less than 1 ounce (28 grams) to less than 1.5 ounces (42 grams), as a civil infraction subject to a $100 fine as provided by House Bill 837, prior to full legalized recreational use of 1.5 ounces or less on July 1, 2023, due to the passage of the 2022 Maryland Question 4 referendum.